-This one isn’t quite as common in technical SEO, but worth mentioning since Google lists it specifically in their guidelines.
+This one isn’t quite as common in, but worth mentioning since Google lists it specifically in their guidelines.

 Be careful when ordering your file (or make sure your developer is); you could have the correct commands listed, but if they don’t work together correctly it could lead to unintended URLs being crawled.

 41. You’re Not Using Using Custom 404 Pages

 Someone might link to your site with an invalid URL.
 It happens to the best of us, and unfortunately, causes SEO problems in the process.

 When that does happen, don’t show the visitor a generic 404 error message with a white background.

 Even though the page doesn’t exist, you can still use your own color scheme and layout.
 You can also provide a link to your home page so users can search for the article or page they were hoping to access.